 Ms. Plante-Northington earned a Bachelor of Arts degree from Louisiana State University in Shreveport and a Doctor of Jurisprudence degree from the University of Arkansas William H. Bowen School of Law.
-She is currently seeking a Master of Divinity in Evangelism, Missions and Islamic Studies from Southwestern Baptist Theological Seminary.
+She also holds a Master of Divinity in Missions from Southwestern Baptist Theological Seminary.

 Ms. Plante-Northington is licensed by the State Bar of Texas.
 She is admitted to practice before the United States Supreme Court, United States Court of Appeals for the Fifth Circuit, United States District Court for the Southern District of Texas, United States Court of Federal Claims, and United States Court of Appeals for the Federal Circuit.
 She has also represented clients in employment and labor lawsuits outside the state of Texas including California, Louisiana and New Jersey.

 For more than two decades, she has successfully tried many cases in federal and state courts as well as administrative bodies like the United States Equal Employment Opportunity Commission and Texas Workforce Commission.
 She has authored several state and federal appellate briefs and has orally argued multiple times before the U.S. Courts of Appeals for the Fifth and Federal Circuits.